karmaniverous/metastructure/README.md

 # Metastructure

-Metastructure is a command-line tool that can generate & manage a complex AWS infrastructure, DevOps pipeline, etc., with a single YAML config file and a handful of Handlebars templates.
+Metastructure is a command-line tool that can generate & manage a complex AWS infrastructure, DevOps pipeline, etc., with a simple YAML config file and a handful of Handlebars templates.

 ## The Trouble With Terraform